Submissions of original content (not published or under review elsewhere) are accepted on an ongoing basis.

 Preparation of manuscripts

-We use Open Journal Systems for the submission of manuscripts.
+We use Open Journal Systems (OJS) for the submission of manuscripts.
 Your manuscript should be saved as a Microsoft Word file, and be formatted in 12 point, Times New Roman font, and single spaced.
 In the submission process, you will be asked to provide contact information, up to five keywords, an abstract, an image or images, and a biographical note.
+As part of the submission process, you will be asked to agree to our copyright policy, which grants copyright to the author and allows for the sharing of the text with attribution (Creative Commons 4.0 Attribution License).

 Citations and references